 Even if you’re not a date person, hear me out.
-These Date Nut Swirl Cookies have a buttery brown sugar cookie dough filled with sweetened, cooked dates and chopped pecans.
+These Date Nut Swirl Cookies have a buttery brown sugar cookie dough filled with a gooey date filling and chopped pecans.
 These cookies are crisp, tender, crunchy, and gooey all in one bite.
-You neeeeed to try these.
+You neeeeed to try these!

 Please, please make these cookies.
-Your hard work in waiting for dough to chill (multiple times) and taking the time to slice 6 dozen cookies will be rewarded with…well…6 dozen cookies.
-Cookies with amazing flavor and texture.
-And maybe, just maybe, you’ll have discovered a new “family recipe.” <3
+Your hard work in waiting for dough to chill and taking the time to slice 6 dozen cookies will be rewarded with…well…6 dozen super delicious cookies.
+You may even find that you’ve discovered a new “family recipe.” <3

 Other posts you may like: